top of page

 The Nail of Jahel

 My first published book started from the series of sermons I gave during the annual girls camp of St. Gertrude the Great Church, in the summer of 2015.
 I first printed the three sermons during that fall, and noticed that I really enjoyed writing.
 I therefore published the first edition of the book in February 2016.
-After St. Jerome Library asked to put the book into their selection, I asked two Traditional Catholic ladies to proof-read it and make some corrections to the text and pictures.
-This new improved second edition was published in February 2017.
+The new improved second edition was published in February 2017.

 The Cold Heart